napari/docs/docs/developers/contributing/index.md

 Continuous integration will provide initial feedback on your PR by running the tests and code quality checks.
 Please correct any errors found by the automated tests.

-Core developers and community members will review your suggested changes and provide feedback.
+Core team members and community members will review your suggested changes and provide feedback.
 Your next step would be to make any necessary updates to your PR.

 ### Acceptance of the pull request

-After a core developer approves your PR, the PR will be merged into the main codebase.
+After a core team member approves your PR, the PR will be merged into the main codebase.

 ## Contribution guides